AntoineMercier/AntoineMercier.github.io/_teaching/2020-12-02-HowToMakeAGoodMap.md

 permalink: /teaching/2020/11/HowToMakeAGoodMap/
 title: "How to make a good map ?"
 layout: "posts"
+excerpt: "The tuto gives the main clues for building a map worthy of a cartographer!
 author_profile: true
 ---
-The primary purpose of a map is to give spatial informations.
+The first question to ask is : what is actually a good map ?
+Well, the primary purpose of a map is to give clear spatial informations.
 This requires a good choice of the data, an appropriate processing and a right choice of variables to be represented.
 It also requires graphic qualities such as aesthetics.

-First f al, it is necessary to understand the different stages of construction of a good map :
+First of al, it is necessary to understand the different stages of construction of a good map :

-1. Definition of the purpose of the map.
+1. Definition of the purpose of the map : why a map is necessary ?
+For who ?
-2. Data collection: the map base but also the data represented.
+2. Data collection: the map base but also the data represented: what will be represented ?
-3. Data processing.
+3. Data processing : from the raw data to the data you want to show.
-4. Elaboration of the map
+4. Elaboration of the map: graphic semiology.

 This final stage is the one we will discuss here:
 Usually a map is included in a report or a publication and followed by explanations and text, however it is important to understand that a map can be extracted from the support and therefore it must contain all the information necessary for its reading.